leuchthelp/dkrz_dev/README.md

 Manual debugging is unsuccessful in determining the root cause further assistance has been requested @ https://forum.hdfgroup.org/t/vol-async-debugging-async-operation-failures/13055/11

-It has been observed that there is some run to run variance where the async operations "magically" run without any failures.

-It seems the issue was actually much much stupider than I initially thought.
-I just assumed `H5ESwait()` would overwrite `num_in_progress` and `op_failed` in either event of `H5ESwait()` executing successfully or unsuccessfully.

-This is not the case. `H5ESwait()` does not set `num_in_progress` or `op_failed` to something like `0` or `False` to indicate no failures have happened, it just leaves them to their default values.
-As I had not initialized the values, whatever random value was printed and interpreted, causing me to suspect an operation failure.
-This is also why there sometimes would be `0` failures, when the random value in memory happened to be `0`.

 Anyway thanks, I will go cry in a corner now for not having realized this earlier.

 ##### lopping reading `async` so I can benchmark - FIXED (20.02.2025)